KNOW WHEN TO SEND THE MULTITUDES AWAY

-If our Lord Jesus Christ, who came into the world purposely to seek and save the lost souls, could send the people away or withdraw from them so that He might have time alone with God, there is absolutely nothing wrong for you to send the people away or withdraw from them in order to spend quality time alone with God.
+Suppose our Lord Jesus Christ, who came into the world purposely to seek and save the lost souls, could send the people away or withdraw from them so that He might have time alone with God.
+In that case, there is absolutely nothing wrong with you sending the people away or withdraw from them to spend quality time alone with God.

-Truly, we live in a boisterous and clamorous world.
-There are many things competing for your attention, devotion, and affection on a daily basis.
+Indeed, we live in a boisterous world.
+Many things are competing for your attention, devotion, and affection daily.

 Your loved ones need you to spend quality time with them daily.
-Your business, ministry, career or job also needs your undivided attention and devotion.
+Your business, ministry, career, or job also needs your undivided attention and devotion.
 You have church services to attend weekly or even daily.
-You also need time for recreations and other activities.
+You also need time for recreation and other activities.

 Considering your daily busy and tight schedule, it is so easy to sacrifice your time alone with God, deceiving or consoling yourself that God understands that you are too busy.
 It requires no effort to substitute your personal fellowship with God with corporate fellowship.